semgrep/semgrep-docs/docs/release-notes/august-2023.md

 ### Removed

 - Removed the ability to turn off scanning with lockfile-only rules.
-Moving foward, lockfile-only rules are included in all full scans.
+Moving forward, lockfile-only rules are included in all full scans.

 ## Semgrep Assistant (beta)